-Note: SWD, solid waste disposal.

 National PaMs may also promote future waste treatment systems and technologies that will alter the utilisation of treatment systems.
 An analysis should be undertaken into the potential co-dependencies and relationships between treatment pathways.
 For example, development of anaerobic digestion facilities to handle municipal waste may divert waste from a single existing system (e.g. landfill) or multiple systems.
 In the latter case, further understanding of the waste diversion and resultant mass flow of waste will be required.

 It is important to check if the total waste generation exceeds limits relative to the planned future waste handling capacity of any utilised treatment options.
 For example, it is possible to develop a scenario in which total waste generation exceeds the capacity of currently available infrastructure, but there is a commitment to provide suitable infrastructure ahead of this point (which may not yet be fully understood).
 In such cases, it is appropriate to highlight these potential issues, but to proceed with developing projections on the basis of forecast waste generation and treatment.